AbooodJbr/vibeCheck/README.md

-# Personality Prediction
+# VibeCheck (Personality Prediction)

-Notebook-driven experiment for predicting introvert vs. extrovert labels from simple behavioral signals.
-This is a simple project meant to try out a binary personality classifier end-to-end.
+VibeCheck is a notebook-driven experiment for predicting introvert vs. extrovert labels from simple behavioral signals.
+It stays intentionally lightweight—a quick end-to-end trial of a binary personality classifier.

 ## Data
 - Source CSV: `data/personality_datasert.csv`